 - you do not eat an iron-rich diet

 - you are pregnant

 - you have heavy periods (menorrhagia)

 In these circumstances, you may be prescribed an ongoing iron supplement.
-This will usually take the form of one tablet a day.
-This will prevent you from becoming iron deficient and will stop your anaemia returning.
+This will usually be one tablet a day.
+This will stop your anaemia returning.

 If treatment fails

-If your iron levels do not improve, your GP will ask you how regularly you have been taking your iron supplements.
+If your iron levels do not improve, your GP will ask how regularly you have been taking your iron supplements.
 Some people are put off taking the medication because of the side effects (see above).
-However, not taking the supplements will mean that your condition will not improve if you do not take the supplements.
+However, your conditions will not improve if you do not take the supplements.